-Initiate an International Agreement or Statement of Shared Interest
+International Agreements and Statements of Shared Interest

-- Share the Statement of Shared Interest Model with your partner as a starting point, focusing on defining the content of the planned collaboration to be listed in section 2
+- Share the Statement of Shared Interest model with your partner as a starting point, focusing on defining the content of the planned collaboration to be listed in section 2.

-- Send the draft to GlobalAgreements@cuny.edu
+- Email the draft you have agreed on to GlobalAgreements@cuny.edu.

 Types of Agreements